cwyoder/efi-mapbox-training/README.md

 ## Public folder

 The public folder contains elements necessary to make a simple static site with a mapbox map.
+If you are unable to run a local server, opening `index.html` in a web browser should display the map.

 ## Mapbox